dmichaels/public/work/code/README.md

 Miscellany from the past. <br />
-All this stuff is either no longer copyrighted or is here with permission.
+All this stuff is either no longer copyrighted, open sourced, or is here with permission; or are my personal projects.